franke-hub/SDL/doc/cpp/pub_debug.md

 ---
 #### <a id="set_head">void set_head(Heading bits);</a>
 Sets the Heading controls specified by `bits`.
+(This is a logical OR.)
+- HEAD_THREAD: Include current thread in Heading.
+- HEAD_TIME: Include time in Heading.

 ---
 #### <a id="set_mode">void set_mode(Mode mode);</a>
-Sets the Debugging mode.
+Sets (replacing) the Debugging mode.
 - MODE_DEFAULT: Write operations include writing to the trace file.
 - MODE_IGNORE: Write operations do nothing.
 - MODE_INTENSIVE: The Debug::flush method is invoked after each write